henryjsmith12/image-analysis/ROADMAP.md

 - [X] A "Color Map" tab for ImageTool objects that controls the bounds and scaling for the image's map.

 ### ROI's
-- [ ] An "ROI" tab for ImageTool objects that adds an ROI with a custom shape and calculation type.
+- [ ] The ability to apply a "region of interest" to an image.
+- [ ] The ability to view relating information from an ROI.

 ### Static Functions for Mapping/Gridding/Plotting
 - [ ] Mapping